Meet Our Animals!

 Eastern Box Turtle

-Shelly and Tara are a few of our animal ambassadors.
-They accompany staff to preschools to help educate students about her species.
+Sheldon and Terra are two of our animal ambassadors.
+They accompany staff to preschools to help educate students about reptiles.